Back to Projects

 The Problem

-On any sell-side mandate, the buyer list is the single most important deliverable — and it's still built manually.
+On any sell-side mandate, the buyer list is the single most important deliverable, and it's still built manually.
 Analysts spend days combing through databases, cross-referencing deal histories, checking sector fit, and guessing at appetite.
-The output is a static Excel sheet that's outdated the moment it's built.
-Senior bankers review it, push back, and the cycle repeats.
+The output is a static Excel sheet that's inaccurate.
+There is no way of measuring the likelihood that a buyer actually intends to transact versus just wasting the team's time.

-The real cost isn't the analyst hours.
-It's the deals that slip because the right buyer was ranked 40th on a list of 200 and never got a call.
+The real cost is not only the analyst hours, but the deals that slip because the right buyer was ranked 40th on a list of 200 and never got a call.
+M&A advisors fight over the same deal.
+The first to make the call wins.

 What We Built

-A scoring engine that takes a live mandate — target company profile, sector, financials, deal parameters — and ranks potential buyers against multiple fit signals automatically.
+A deal-scoring engine that takes a live mandate — target company profile, sector, financials, deal parameters — and ranks potential buyers against multiple fit signals automatically.

 For each buyer, the system generates: